-A. All active and life members of the Animation Branch and Short Films Branch will be invited to view the eligible submissions in the Animated Short film category.
-Those who participate will be required to see a minimum percentage of submitted eligible films as defined by the current procedures.
+- A. Excellence of the entries shall be judged on the basis of originality, entertainment and production quality without regard to cost of production or subject matter. - B. All active and life members of the Short Films and Feature Animation Branch will be invited to view the eligible submissions in the Animated Short Film category.
+Those who opt in will be required to see a minimum percentage of submitted eligible films as defined by the current procedures.
 Members will vote by secret ballot in the order of their preference for not more than fifteen motion pictures.
-The fifteen motion pictures receiving the highest number of votes shall advance to the next round of voting.

-- B. To determine nominations, all active and life members of the Animation Branch and Short Films Branch will be invited to view the fifteen shortlisted Animated Short Films.
+The fifteen motion pictures receiving the highest number of votes shall advance to next round of voting. - C. To determine nominations, all active and life members of the Short Films and Feature Animation Branch will be invited to view the fifteen shortlisted Animated Short Films.
 A member must see all shortlisted films for the ballot to be counted.
 Those members who participated in the reviewing process and who viewed all of the selected pictures will receive ballots.
 Members shall vote in the order of their preference for not more than five motion pictures.
-The five motion pictures receiving the highest number of votes shall become the nominations for final voting for the Animated Short Film award. - C. Final voting for the Animated Short Film award shall be restricted to active and life members of the Academy who have viewed all of the nominated films.
+The five motion pictures receiving the highest number of votes shall become the nominations for final voting for the Animated Short Film award. - D. Final voting for the Animated Short Film award shall be restricted to active and life members of the Academy who have viewed all of the nominated films.